 A student who completes a semester, but does not plan to continue in the School of Nursing during the next semester, must withdraw or apply for a leave of absence.

-A student who discontinues class attendance in any course without completing the formal drop or withdrawal process may receive a grade of withdraw fail (WF) for the course.
+A student who discontinues class attendance in any course without completing the formal drop or withdrawal process will receive the grade they have earned for the course.
 See policies for administrative Leave of Absence (LOA) in the Health Science Center catalog.
 A student who has previously withdrawn is subject to the same admission requirements, procedures, and acceptance considerations that apply to first-time applicants.

 Procedures for Dropping a Course or Withdrawal

 All students who complete the formal withdrawal process through the Office of the University Registrar will be awarded the grade of W. Students who do not complete the formal withdrawal process will receive the letter grade which they earned.

 The student discusses dropping with the clinical/course faculty.
 The student makes an appointment with the appropriate Associate Dean for Undergraduate or Graduate Studies through the Office for Academic Affairs to discuss the decision, explore options, and make necessary changes to the degree plan.
 The student will have to have an official drop form signed by the course coordinator/course faculty after the form has been provided and signed by the appropriate Associate Dean.